WRITTEN BY JAKE STUMP

 If you don’t remember the outcome of that game, leave it at that.

-do.
-“Holiday” was the third single off the punk trio’s critically acclaimed
+Expect to hear "Holiday,” the third single off Green Day's critically acclaimed

 Lyrically, the song strikes a political tone as it took aim at right-wing America